 In the World Wars memorial, we were able to leaf through military and navy records of Scotland.
 I found several Littles in the books - which wars they fought in, where and when they fell, and what rank they each were.

 After the castle, we were very hungry!
 Taylor's friend Adam actually lives in Edinburgh, and he met up with us.
 I asked him where the best pub was and... he said they're all pretty much the same which was a disappointing answer.
 So we went into the first one, where I had an underwhelming lager and a fish and chips that didn't quite live up to the one I had at the Atholl Arms in Glasgow - but!
 Adam ordered haggis so that we could try some, and it was delicious!!!
-We called it a day and got back on the bus to Glasgow - only about an hour and twenty minutes each way, abou£10 round trip
+We called it a day and got back on the bus to Glasgow - only about an hour and twenty minutes each way, about £10 round trip

-Hey Badgers!
+Hey Badgers! |

 No comments: